 This year, Shelby was swinging her new Nokta Makro Simplex+.
 As the new kid on the block, she was super excited to learn from her seasoned coworkers on one of her first outings with her new detector.

 She took all the advice handed to her and went out hunting.
 That day, Shelby recovered a key and 5 pieces of Clad coins.
 Since then, she has recovered over 120 pieces of clad coins (pictured).
 Even though it’s “just clad” Shelby says that the thrill of what she’s going to dig up next keeps her going.

 Nokta Makro Simplex

 The Simplex is a simple, easy-to-use detector.
-It has auto ground balancing and four preset search modes, including a beach mode.
-Includes an 11 inch search coil.
+It has an auto ground balancing and four preset search modes, including a beach mode.
+Includes an 11-inch search coil.
 The Simplex is fully submersible up to 10 ft. and has great lighting for nighttime and underwater use.
 It has great discrimination between metals.
 Features VLF technology.

 - Turn on and go

 - No false signals